VitorCora/Rotate_Routes/README.md

 ![image](https://github.com/user-attachments/assets/3037bdb6-0177-46ad-b05e-fd5abf699025)

 ## Logging
 The program logs all route changes and intercepted traffic to traffic_log.txt.
 You can review this file to monitor activities and ensure the program is functioning as expected.

+## Roadmap

+This project will include the following features in the near future:
+    - Create the Route Table for the Security Endpoint Subnet
+    - Add the option to also intercept the traffic going to the Nat Gateway from the Private subnet
+    - Add the S3 VPC Endpoints to the copied route tables, if any is present in the originals

 ## Contributing
 Contributions are welcome!
 If you'd like to enhance the functionality or fix bugs, please follow these steps: